patrick-barnes/duolingo-data-extractor/README.md

 Check the `output` folder for results.

+## Known Bugs and Limitations

+- When the target language is English itself, the `Foreign` and `English` column names are incorrect:
+  - The `English` column is not English, and the `Foreign` column is native
+- Transliteration/romanization is limited:
+  - for some languages, not supported for sentences, only lexems (words)
+  - for some languages, not supported at all
+- In output-example/, for some languages, sentence flashcards are not provided, only lexemes

 ## How to get your DuoLingo USER_ID and JWT token

 - Use Chrome Developer tools or similar to monitor network traffic